-This spring re-visit coincided with a fine, sunny day.
-The tide was in and walkers were enjoying fine views out to the Isle of Fidra and its lighthouse, the inspiration for Robert Louis Stevenson’s “Treasure Island”.
+It was a fine, sunny day.
+The tide was in and walkers were enjoying the views out to the Isle of Fidra and its lighthouse, the inspiration for Robert Louis Stevenson’s “Treasure Island”.
 The approach to the beach, through woods and dunes, is a sheer pleasure, leading to that magical place where the air, land and sea meet.

 I was filmed for BBC Reporting Scotland on this visit.
 You can see the piece here.